-As a general rule, RCEM recommends sampling 10 cases every two weeks.
+As a general rule, RCEM recommends sampling 5 cases per week or 10 cases every two weeks.
 Alternatively, data entry could take place monthly, at 20 cases every month, but the spread of patients should nonetheless still be across both two-week periods in the month.

 RCEM recommends that you designate specific members of your QIP team to gather and upload data to the online portal.
 This can either be one person, or for greater consistency, you could institute a rota so that there is always someone performing that role at any time.
-It is important to ensure that the other key steps in the project continue.
+It is important to ensure that the other key steps in the programme continue.